Projection hypothesis in the setting for the quantum Jarzynski equality: Quantum Thermodynamic Scheme

 which is a classical {\it mixed} state.\footnote{In Ref. \cite{JSTAT1}, we adopt the {\it continuous} superselection rule of $P^a$.
 So, there, the {\it original} Hamiltonian is compatible with this superselection rule.}

 \item[(B)]

 In step (II), for example, we consider ${\cal O}$ as the compartment position in a box partitioned into left and right compartments.
 Its eigenstates are the left state $|L\ra$ and the right state $|R\ra$ with their values of the wave function $\psi(L)$ and $\psi(R)$, respectively.
-The process of partitioning the box is realized by increasing the height of the potential barrier in the Hamiltonian between the left and right compartments in the box \cite{Szilard}.
-This process is the same as the initial step of the quantum Szilard engine \cite{Szilard}.
+The process of partitioning the box is realized by increasing the height of the potential barrier in the Hamiltonian of $S_0$ between the left and right compartments in the box \cite{Szilard}.
+This process is the same as the initial step of the quantum Szilard engine, which was first completely analyzed by Ref. \cite{Szilard}.

 \item[(C)]

 In step (III) (i.e., the non-selective measurement), the necessary condition on the apparatus $A^\prime$ is that the quantum state of $A^\prime$ has the classical fluctuation of the redefined center of mass velocity.
 This condition is satisfied because, at the end of step (II), $A^\prime$ is in an energy eigenstate (\ref{eq:Estate}).